akevinlee/artifactory-sda-publisher/README.md

 ## Example Setup

 1. Create a component in SDA, e.g. `gson`
-2. Create two version properties on the component called `repository.path` and `artifact.name`.
-These will be used to store the reference back to artifactory from SDA.
+2. Create two version properties on the component called `repository.name` and `artifact.path`.
+These will be used to store the reference back to Artifactory from SDA.
 3. Add a mapping in the configuration file from artifactory to SDA (see below).
 4. Upload a new artifact/version into Artifactory.